aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### YAML Templates to Facts

 The `arista.avd.yaml_templates_to_facts` module is an Ansible Action Plugin providing the following capabilities:

 - Set Facts based on one or more Jinja2 templates producing YAML output.
 - Recursively combining output of templates to allow templates to update overlapping parts of the data models.
-- Facts set by one template will be accessable by the next templates
+- Facts set by one template will be accessible by the next templates
 - Returned Facts can be set below a specific `root_key`
 - Facts returned templates can be stripped for `null` values to avoid them overwriting previous set facts